samsonnguyen/amp-linux-docker/README.md

 # Usage

+* Git clone
-* Download an AMP for Endpoints Linux (RHEL 7) to this directory
+* Download an AMP for Endpoints Linux (RHEL 7) to the directory from the AMP for Endpoints portal
 * `docker-compose up --build`

 You should see the new connector registered into AMP for Endpoints portal